nicobytes/nicobytes.com/src/content/portfolio/appointment-chatbot.md

 ### Monitoring conversations

-To monitor the conversations, I used <a href="https://www.couchbase.com/" target="_blank">Couchbase</a> a NoSQL database that allows me store a lot of data to eventually run queries to analyze the conversations to get insights.
+To monitor the conversations, I used <a href="https://www.couchbase.com/" target="_blank">Couchbase</a> a NoSQL database that allows me to store a lot of data to eventually run queries to analyze the conversations to get insights.
 Then, by creating an API with NodeJS and GraphQL we enabled this service to be consumed from an Angular app.
 Finally, using <a href="https://swimlane.github.io/ngx-charts" target="_blank">ngx-charts</a> we created a dashboard to visualize the data.

 <figure class="h-auto w-auto object-cover md:h-[540px]">
   <Image src="/portfolio/chatbot_conversations.jpg" alt="mardown" width="960" height="540" decoding="async" loading="lazy" />